The term dynamic core is often not precisely defined, but this is what will be done here. For this purpose, various subcomponents are defined:

 \[ \begin{align} v^{(v)}_{c, \text{GK}} = w_{c} - \newoverline{J_eu_e}^{(c)}. \end{align} \]

-If you use an L-grid vertically, further vertical interpolation is necessary.
+If one uses an L-grid in the vertical, a further vertical interpolation is necessary.

 \[ \begin{align} &\newoverline{\newoverline{J_{e, k}u_{e, k}}^{(c)}}^{(k + \frac{1}{2})} = \newoverline{\sum_{e\in c}\frac{l_ed_e}{2A_c\Delta z_{c, k}}\Delta z_{e, k}J_{e, k}u_{e, k}}^{(k + \frac{1}{2})} = \sum_{e\in c}\frac{l_ed_e}{2A_c}\newoverline{\frac{\Delta z_{e, k}}{\Delta z_{c, k}}J_{e, k}u_{e, k}}^{(k + \frac{1}{2})}\nonumber\\ &= \sum_{e\in c}\frac{l_ed_e}{2A_c}\frac{1}{2\Delta z_{c, k + 1/2}}\left(\Delta z_{c, k}\frac{\Delta z_{e, k}}{\Delta z_{c, k}}J_{e, k}u_{e, k} + \Delta z_{c, k + 1}\frac{\Delta z_{e, k + 1}}{\Delta z_{c, k + 1}}J_{e, k + 1}u_{e, k + 1}\right)\nonumber\\ &= \sum_{e\in c}\frac{l_ed_e}{2A_c}\frac{1}{2\Delta z_{c, k + 1/2}}\left(\Delta z_{e, k}J_{e, k}u_{e, k} + \Delta z_{e, k + 1}J_{e, k + 1}u_{e, k + 1}\right)\nonumber\\ &= \sum_{e\in c}\frac{l_ed_e}{2A_c}\frac{\Delta z_{e, k + 1/2}}{\Delta z_{c, k + 1/2}}\frac{\Delta z_{e, k}J_{e, k}u_{e, k} + \Delta z_{e, k + 1}J_{e, k + 1}u_{e, k + 1}}{2\Delta z_{e, k + 1/2}}\nonumber\\ &= \sum_{e\in c}\frac{l_ed_e}{2A_c}\frac{\Delta z_{e, k + 1/2}}{\Delta z_{c, k + 1/2}}\newoverline{J_{e, k}u_{e, k}}^{(k + 1/2)} = \newoverline{\newoverline{J_{e, k}u_{e, k}}^{(k + 1/2)}}^{(c)}. \end{align} \]